mercere99/MABE2/docs/evaluate/EvalPacking.rst

 The EvalPacking module evaluates organisms based off their ability to correctly "pack" bricks of bits.
 A brick is sequence of exactly n ones.
 It is packed on both sides  by  at least k zeros.
 The fitness is awarded to the organism based on how many bricks are correctly packed, no partial credit is given.
 No packing is needed in front of the first brick.
+See Example for more details.

 Traits
 ------